Texas A&M University Corps of Cadets: Texas Aggie Corps of Cadets Association

 The Corps of Cadets Association is designed to provide funds to maintain its programs.
-They provide support to organizations such as the Texas Aggie Band Association, the Ross Volunteer Association, and the Fish Drill Team Association.
+The Ross Volunteer Association, and the Fish Drill Team Association.
 The Corps Recruiting Program was established in 1988 by order of Major General Thomas Darling as the first organized and professional recruiting for the Corps.
-Four years later, funds were raised to created the Corps Leadership Outreach Program which would support for the program.
+Four years later, funds were raised to create the Corps Leadership Outreach Program which would support for the program.
 On 21 April 1993, the CLO was converted to the Corps of Cadets Association (CCA), receiving its state charter from the State of Texas and being established as a non-profit organization in 1995.